 Parties should be able to discuss and disclose details regarding possible settlements at any time.

-Consideration should be given to the possibility of sanctions for parties that do not comply with applicable rules or who seek to cause unnecessary delay or expense.
+Consideration should be given to the possibility of sanctions for parties that do not comply with applicable rules, who have been found to have engaged in an abuse of process, or who seek to cause unnecessary delay or expense.

 All final arbitral decisions should be published or otherwise made available to the public.
 This does not include case filings or other documentation relating to the conduct of the proceedings.

-Note: “*” still under review by the principles small team

 Annex B – Scope of Work (as approved by the GNSO Council)